cheatsnake/shadify/README.md

 git clone https://github.com/cheatsnake/shadify.git
 ```

-2. Download packages:
+2. Inside the project, run this command to install the necessary packages:

 ```sh
 go mod download
 ```

+> Make sure you have already [installed Go](https://go.dev) on your computer.

-3. From the root directory of the project, run the following command:
+3. Start the server by running the last command:

 ```sh
 go run cmd/server/main.go
 ```

+> The server will start at the address http://localhost:5000

 For easy testing, use a ready-made collection for [Insomnia](https://insomnia.rest).
 Open `Settings` > `Data` > `Import Data` > `From URL` and paste link to the [insomnia.shadify.json](./insomnia.shadify.json) file.
 Enjoy!

-## Launch server in Docker
+## 🐳 Docker container startup

-Running a Docker container for development (after any file changes, server will be restarts):
+- Running a Docker container for development (after any file changes, server will be restarts):

 ```sh
 docker compose up
 ```

-Running a Docker container for production:
+- Running a Docker container for production:

 ```sh
 docker build -t shadify . --target prod